 Where is digital radio available?

 Digital radio was launched by all commercial and public service broadcasters in Sydney, Melbourne, Brisbane, Adelaide and Perth in August 2009.
-Low power DAB+ trial signals switched on in Canberra (July 2010) and Darwin (August 2010).
+Low power DAB+ trials commenced in Canberra in July 2010 and Darwin in August 2010.

 What are Event or Pop Up digital radio stations?

 Event or Pop Up stations are digital stations that exist for a short period of time or that change into another concept.
-Like ‘The Main Stage’ which celebrates artists like Lady Gaga and Kylie Minogue during their Australian tours, ‘Elf Radio’ playing Christmas songs throughout the festive season or ‘4TAB Help’ which provided useful information during the 2011 Queensland Floods.
+‘Elf Radio’ plays Christmas songs throughout the festive season, while the pop-up station ‘WS4KIDS’ raised funds for children in need.
 Digital radio allows for flexible niche programming that can highlight an event, festival or artist - the possibilities are endless.